-To “pussyfoot” is to proceed with caution; to move warily but steadily.; or sidestep an issue as to not take a side.
+To “pussyfoot” is to proceed with caution, to move warily but steadily or to sidestep an issue as to not take a side.

 Someone who pussyfoots around an issue does not want to express an opinion about the issue, usually because it could be controversial and could lead to a problem.